-But pre-screening also builds the sense of exclusivity.
+But pre-screening also builds a sense of exclusivity.

-Done right, you can get clients to sell themselves by answering your screening questions.
+Done right, you can get clients to sell themselves by answering strategic screening questions.

 Make the money secondary

-When you’re selling high-ticket services, including coaching and programs, sometimes you don’t reveal the pricing in the sales copy.
+If you keep an eye on sales copy for high-ticket services, including coaching and programs, you’ll notice the pricing isn’t always revealed in the sales copy.

-You might give an order of magnitude (“this is a five-figure investment”), but you might not name the price until they get on the call.
+The copy might only suggest an order of magnitude (“this is a five-figure investment”), but details of the investment are only revealed in the sales call.

 It’s all about building the relationship, first.